 The EY Tate Arts Partnership

-The EY Exhibition
+The EY Exhibition:

-Paul Klee: Making Visible
+Paul Klee – Making Visible

 Paul Klee (1879-1940) was one of the most renowned artists to work at the Bauhaus and was both a playful and a radical figure in European modernism.
-His intense and intricate work is the subject of this major exhibition, the UK’s first large-scale Klee exhibition for over a decade.
-Challenging his reputation as a solitary dreamer, it reveals the innovation and rigor with which he created his work and presented it to the public.
+His intense and intricate work was the subject of this major exhibition, the UK’s first large-scale Klee exhibition for over a decade.
+Challenging his reputation as a solitary dreamer, it revealed the innovation and rigor with which he created his work and presented it to the public.

-Bringing together over 130 colorful drawings, watercolors and paintings from collections around the world, it spans the three decades of his career: from his emergence in Munich in the 1910s, through his years of teaching at the Bauhaus in the 1920s, up to his final paintings made in Bern after the outbreak of the Second World War.
+Bringing together over 130 colorful drawings, watercolors and paintings from collections around the world, it spanned the three decades of his career: from his emergence in Munich in the 1910s, through his years of teaching at the Bauhaus in the 1920s, up to his final paintings made in Bern after the outbreak of the Second World War.